 If you live in London or are visiting, you can use the London Underground to get around.
 Here we have some information to help you on your journey.

-All underground trains, except those on the Metropolitan line, have audible announcements, which will tell you the destination of the train and announce each station as you arrive.
+All underground trains have audible announcements, which will tell you the destination of the train and announce each station as you arrive.
 There are also audible announcements at most stations.
 Most platforms have tactile paving along the edge of platforms to help you find your way.
 Most platforms also have yellow and white lines to indicate the edge of the platform.

 Guide dog owners will need to do special training with Guide Dogs before they can use escalators on the London Underground.
 But if your guide dog has not had training, you can ask the station staff to stop an escalator for you.